LifeBringer/DeepLearning-GameBot/README.md

 # DeepLearning-GameBot

-DeepLearning Game Bot is a competition winning game bot, it consists of a deep learning based computer vision system and a controller.
-The bot is adoptable and training via Google Collab, developed completely remotely.
-The computer vision model and controller for this agent has won 5th place in a competition.
-It's a simple model inspired by the Yolo framework.
+The agent developed is a competition winning game bot, it consists of a deep learning based computer vision system and a controller.
+The bot is adaptable and trained via Google Collab, developed and run entirely remotely.
+The computer vision model and controller for this agent has won 5th place in a competition (against 201 participants).
+The computer vision model consists of CNN and FCN layers, it's a simple model inspired by the Yolo framework.

 Time spent: **12** hours spent in total